 PALM BEACH COUNTY, Fla.
-(Court TV) – An alleged ‘killer clown’ is facing trial for a cold case murder that happened 32 years ago.
+(Court TV) — A ‘killer clown’ has pleaded guilty to second-degree murder in a notorious cold case murder that happened nearly 33 years ago.

-Sheila Keen Warren is accused of shooting 40-year-old Marlene Warren on her doorstep in Wellington, Florida, on May 26, 1990.
+Sheila Keen-Warren stood accused of shooting 40-year-old Marlene Warren on her doorstep in Wellington, Florida, on May 26, 1990.

 When Marlene answered the door, witnesses said they heard a gunshot before the suspect “calmly walked back to the LeBaron and drove away.”
 Marlene died two days later.
 Her case ultimately went cold until 2014.